getsentry/sentry.engineering/data/blog/unmasking-session-replay.md

 + <SidebarSectionGroup data-sentry-unmask>
 ```

 This could work.
 By going around our codebase we can explicitly mark, right in the code, what gets unmasked.
-On the other hand it's really easy for someone to unmask `<SidebarWrapper>` , and not notice that `<SidebarDropdown>` includes some PII.
+On the other hand, it's really easy for someone to unmask `<SidebarWrapper>`, and not notice that `<SidebarDropdown>` includes some PII.
 Or maybe SidebarDropdown doesn't have PII today, but tomorrow it could be added.

 The problem is this strategy isn't specific enough.
 It would be better to add `class="sentry-unmask"` to each `<SidebarItem>`.
 But that's a much larger code commit, especially if we start going into more parts of the app.